 - Always keep an eye on your PATCHS inbox.
 So you can see any new requests that come through to the practice or are assigned to you.
 This includes the Unassigned Inbox.
 We recommend always having at least one receptionist monitoring the Unassigned Inbox.

-- Triage and respond to patients ASAP (this does not mean you have to completely resolve their request!).
+- Triage and initially respond to patients ASAP (this does not mean you have to completely resolve the request though!).
 PATCHS requests are like phone calls - they're just a different way for patients to contact you.
-When a patient calls your practice using the phone, you try to answer and triage it as soon as possible - for both patient safety and experience reasons.
+When a patient calls your practice using the phone, you try to answer and triage it as soon as possible - to improve patient safety and patient experience.
 This should be the same with PATCHS requests.
-This does not mean you have to resolve their whole request straight away, just that the request should be triaged and initially responded to.
+This does not mean you have to resolve their whole request straight away, just that the request should be triaged and initially responded to, just so the patient knows you've got their request and you're dealing with it.
+If you don't do this, the patient may ring the practice or submit another request to chase up what's happening.
 For example, this could be a holding message from a receptionist e.g. 'Thank you for contacting us, a GP will respond this afternoon'.
 See this article for more information.

 - Receptionists should only make triage decisions on non-clinical requests.
 Any requests that require input from a clinician should be assigned to a clinician to deal with in PATCHS.